We understand the summertime challenge: Finding fun, safe and affordable care for your kids while you’re out “adulting.”

 Greater Midland Summer Camps to the rescue!

 Working families really appreciate our Community Center Summer Camp before/after care, which begins at 7 a.m. and lasts until 6 p.m.

-“Having the early and later options for before and after care is impactful and eases stress as dual career parents.
-Also, knowing that breakfast and lunch are available and included is AWESOME!” said Kori Orlowski, whose two boys Deacon (11) and Everett (10) are coming back for their fourth year this summer.
+“Having the early and later options for before- and after-care is impactful and eases stress as dual-career parents,” said Kori Orlowski, whose two boys Deacon, 11, and Everett, 10, are returning to the Community Center for their fourth summer.

-“As a family with two working parents, this allows us to maintain a normal work schedule throughout the summer.
-The ability to do curbside drop-off allows us to save a few minutes on our morning routine.
-Having lunches available also allows us to save time in the morning, which is something that most other programs do not have available,” share Dana Fuerst, whose two children Kira (11) and Kyle (7) have attended camps for the past two years.
+“As a family with two working parents, this allows us to maintain a normal work schedule throughout the summer,” said Dana Fuerst, whose children Kira, 11, and Kyle, 7, have attended Community Center camps for two years.

-“Rock Climbing is the favorite camp option, because of the good lessons they teach and strategies that are taught on how to climb better, not just climbing the wall,” said Deacon.
+“Rock climbing is the favorite camp option, because of the good lessons they teach and strategies that are taught on how to climb better … not just climbing the wall,” said Deacon Orlowski.

 “Instead of sitting inside watching TV and playing video games, they are outside playing and making new friends.
-They come home tired and full of stories and since the program isn’t aligned to specific schools, they get to make friends from other schools,” said Dana.
+They come home tired and full of stories,” Dana Fuerst said.